 docker compose up -d

 Prometheus will start scraping its own metrics and shipping them to Elasticsearch every 15 seconds.
+Give it one or two scrape intervals before opening the dashboard.

-Step 5: Install the Prometheus dashboard
+Step 4: Open the dashboard

 Current limitations and what's next